maevecrossan/echoes-of-the-abyss/README.md

 #### User Commands

-Players can input user commands whenever an input is posspromptedible.
+Players can input user commands whenever an input is available.
 They can enter them in lower or upper case.

 * MAP: Displays the facility map.
 * INVENTORY: Displays the current inventory.